John of Gaunt's chevauchée of 1373

-John of Gaunt's chevauchée of 1373 an English military raid at the end of the second period of the Hundred Years' War by John of Gaunt, Duke of Lancaster, from his departure from Calais in August 1373 to his arrival at Bordeaux at the end of December 1373.
+John of Gaunt's chevauchée of 1373 was an English military raid at the end of the second period of the Hundred Years' War by John of Gaunt, Duke of Lancaster, from his departure from Calais in August 1373 to his arrival at Bordeaux at the end of December 1373.

 With more than 1500 km covered, it is the longest of the chevauchées organised by the English on the continent.
 Despite the devastation caused, it was a failure for the English crown because of the weak military and political results, and the enormous losses.

 Background

 War had resumed in 1369 and Charles V of France, a wise politician and strategist, strove to progressively recapture the English possessions on the continent.
 Edward III, who ruled England, had been suffering military setbacks for some years.
 Calais, Brittany, the Atlantic coast to the south of the Gironde estuary and the county of Angoulême were the only territories which remained loyal to him.

 His second son, John of Gaunt, was born in 1340.
 He was the recent widower of Blanche of Lancaster, who by giving him the duchy of Lancaster (one of the three counties palatine of England since the 12th century) had made him one of the richest landowners of the country.
 He was described as a brave warrior, but less competent than his older brother Edward the Black Prince.
 At the end of 1369, he had already led a disappointing chevauchée through Artois, Picardy and Normandy before turning back toward Calais.

 At the end of 1372, the Parliament of England approved a project to reinforce the naval forces and to send an expeditionary force of 4,000 men led by John of Gaunt.
 According to the initial plan, he would land in Brittany to restore the authority of John IV of Brittany, then cross the river Loire at Nantes and enter Aquitaine through Bas-Poitou.

 However, during the first half of 1373, the English situation in Brittany had considerably worsened: the French had retaken Nantes, which destroyed Gaunt's hope to cross the river Loire there.
 Only three places remained friendly: Derval, defended by the free companies of Robert Knolles; Brest in the hands of John Neville, 3rd Baron Neville; and Auray, held by the duchess of Brittany, Joan Holland, second wife of Duke John IV of Brittany.
 In this context, the road to Aquitaine was compromised, and the plan was abandoned in May.
 Furthermore, the English naval strength was too weak to attempt a direct transportation through the Bay of Biscay.
 The only remaining option was a landing at Calais, bypassing Paris to the east.